Richardaeld/Fat_Racoon_Kitchen/README.md

     -- had to call dictionary and item (ex. session.user)

 -- Forgot to pass a variable from backend to templates and used an indirect(unspecific) comparason so initially the function worked for editing recipes or creating new recipes --  one way and would oscillate between functioning and not.

+--type: email was preventing regex replace from functioning properly added an extra layer of validation just for email to compensate for using text over email

 ## Current Bugs
 -- profile.html carousel spills over when fixed to half screen -- login modal only on index